In this post, you’ll discover the ultimate list of facts about View of Delft by Johannes Vermeer.

 He was the main figure in the revolt against the Spanish which started the 80 years’ War, a period that would eventually lead to the so-called Dutch Golden Age.

-Willem of Orange is buried in the “Nieuwe Kerk” (“New Church”) which is depicted right to the center of the painting.
+Willem of Orange is buried in the “Nieuwe Kerk” (“New Church”) which is depicted right in the center of the painting.

 9. It also depicts a church with a crooked tower